In this article, you’ll learn what the differences are between OLTP and OLAP and how they connect to SAP.

 - a database management system (DBMS).

 To manage and request data, a database system provides a database language, such as SQL (Structured Query Language).
-Therefore, if someone wants anything from the data basis, he needs to put his request into the language of the DBMS.

 - SAP Sybase ASE